Commodus: Early life

-In April 175, Avidius Cassius, Governor of Syria, declared himself emperor following rumours that Marcus Aurelius had died.
-Having been accepted as emperor by Syria, Judea and Egypt, Cassius carried on his rebellion even after it had become obvious that Marcus was still alive.
+In 175, Avidius Cassius, Governor of Syria, declared himself emperor following rumours that Marcus Aurelius had died.
+Having been accepted as emperor by Syria, Palestina and Egypt, Cassius carried on his rebellion even after it had become obvious Marcus was still alive.
 During the preparations for the campaign against Cassius, Commodus assumed his toga virilis on the Danubian front on 7 July 175, thus formally entering adulthood.
 Cassius, however, was killed by one of his centurions before the campaign against him could begin.
 Commodus subsequently accompanied his father on a lengthy trip to the Eastern provinces, during which he visited Antioch.
 The Emperor and his son then travelled to Athens, where they were initiated into the Eleusinian Mysteries.
 They then returned to Rome in the autumn of 176.

 Marcus Aurelius was the first emperor since Vespasian to have a legitimate biological son, though he himself was the fifth in the line of the so-called Five Good Emperors, also known as the Adoptive Emperors, each of whom had adopted his successor.
+Commodus was the first (and until 337, the only) emperor "born in the purple," meaning during his father's reign.

 On 27 November 176, Marcus Aurelius bestowed the title of Imperator on Commodus.
 Modern authors often use this date as the beginning of his reign, but the exact chronology of events is uncertain.
-Commodus was proclaimed Augustus (emperor) sometime before 17 June 177, although he probably reckoned his reign back to his salutation in 176.
-He was the first (and until 337, the only) emperor "born in the purple," meaning during his father's reign.
+Commodus is first mentioned as Augustus (emperor) on 17 June 177, but he reckoned his reign back to his salutation in 176.
+For instance, he assumed the tribunicia potestas (tribunician power) around February 177, but in April 177 he started to backdate this event to November 176.